TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-connecting-firsttime.md

 ### **Check connection string and password**

-- Make sure the user you are connecting with an account has the appropriate permission
+- Before you connect a user with an account, make sure they have the appropriate permission
 - Make sure the password is correct in all connections.
-If you have enabled connection throttling server parameter in the portal, the database service will temporarily throttle connections per IP if there are too many invalid password login failures.
+If you've enabled connection throttling server parameter in the portal, the database service will temporarily throttle connections per IP if there are too many invalid password login failures.

 ### **Check if Security Rules are set correctly**

-- Make sure that you use the correct [SSL configuration](https://docs.microsoft.com/azure/postgresql/flexible-server/concepts-networking)
+- Make sure to use the correct [SSL configuration](https://docs.microsoft.com/azure/postgresql/flexible-server/concepts-networking)
-- Make sure that you use the correct [TLS configuration](https://docs.microsoft.com/azure/postgresql/howto-tls-configurations?WT.mc_id=Portal-Microsoft_Azure_Support)
+- Make sure to use the correct [TLS configuration](https://docs.microsoft.com/azure/postgresql/howto-tls-configurations?WT.mc_id=Portal-Microsoft_Azure_Support)

 ### **Check firewall rules**
 Check the firewall rules in the portal.
 The error "pg_hba.conf entry for host 'xxxx', user 'xxxx', database 'pxxxx', SSL.." indicates that a firewall rule is needed.
 Set up [firewall rules](https://docs.microsoft.com/azure/postgresql/flexible-server/how-to-manage-firewall-portal) to allow your client's IP address.